tboudreaux/MethuselanThucydides/README.md

 	- Better user management tools
 	- Improved UI
 	- Search functionality
-	- Home page with reccomendations based on what papers users have interacted with
+	- Home page with recommendations based on what papers users have interacted with
 	- Ability to follow references chains and bring additional papers down those chains in for further context (long term)
 	- config option to switch between gpt-3.5-turbo and gpt-4 (waiting till I get gpt-4 api access)